 I'm a trained professional Adult Attention Deficit Disorder Coach in

-Vancouver, BC, Canada who has ADHD and has been coaching Adults with ADHD for 9 years (started in 2003).
+Vancouver, BC, Canada who has ADHD and has been coaching Adults with ADHD since 2003.
 I'm an ADHD advocate, lead the Vancouver Adult ADD Support Group and am on the board of CHADD Vancouver.

 I helped to get the first city in Canada, Vancouver, BC to declare ADHD Awareness Week

 I was trained at CTI, The Coaches Training Institute and at Linda Anderson's (past president of ADDA the Attention Deficit Disorder Association) Advanced ADHD Coach Training.
-I'm a member of the ADHD Coaches Organization, the ICF International Coaches Federation and a regular visitor to the Vanocuver ICF meetings.
+I'm a member of the ICF International Coaches Federation and a regular attendee of the Vancouver ICF meetings.

 Here's a section on my coverage in print, radio and TV over the years.